 "I looked forward to individual success, but fun with teammates was what kept me coming back," says Hamlin.
 As your child joins teams, encourage him or her to befriend teammates and join them in celebrating successes-with a trip to a go-kart track, for example.
 Team sports improve psychological health and teach interaction skills, Liston says.

 Hamlin, who was voted one of the Cowboys' defensive captains last season, says he learned leadership from his parents and early coaches.
 They all did the same thing: let him develop at his own pace.
 "My improvement came from nonstop support, so I try to do the same for teammates now," he says.
 When your child makes a mistake during a game, show support and encouragement, not criticism-and make sure everyone around you is doing the same.
-"Children need a space free from berating and humiliation," says Liston.
+"Children need a space free from berating and humiliation," says Liston.4.
+Connect the Dots

 In high school, Hamlin was a National Honor Society member and president of his senior class.
 "When you do well in sports, you want to match that performance in everything you do," he says.
 Harvard researchers agree.
 They found that success on physical-education assessments led to better math and English scores.
 "The more children exercise, the more they increase brain activity," says Liston.
 So encourage your kids to think of sports as a part of their lives.
 Reward them equally for great games and great grades, and they'll want to achieve both.